 4. K&H Pet Products Thermo-Chicken Perch

-- Warms entire body utilizing bird's own circulation system
+- Heated perch warms the entire body utilizing the bird's own circulation system

 The Thermo-Perch is, without a doubt, one of the most out-of-the-box ways to heat your chicken coop.